-In dermatology, we commenced revenue-producing operations in 2021; however, we were unsuccessful in earning significant revenues in the dermatology market and, on September 20, 2022, the Company announced it was discontinuing further sales in the dermatology market and it would instead seek development and marketing partners and license NPS technology to others in order to avoid having to provide marketing, manufacturing, and distribution capabilities within our organization.
-However, there can be no assurance that we will find any development and marketing partners or companies that are interested in licensing our technology for dermatologic applications.
+In dermatology, we commenced revenue-producing operations in 2021; however, we have been unsuccessful in earning significant revenues.
+We therefore intend to seek development and marketing partners and license our technology to others in order to avoid having to provide marketing, manufacturing, and distribution capabilities within our organization.
+There can be no assurance that we will find any development and marketing partners or companies that are interested in licensing our technology.